Fallout & Bomb Shelter Near Me – Locations & Options to Survive Nuclear War

 Some of these were in the form of specially constructed shelters, but others were just basements of buildings like apartment blocks, movie theatres, banks etc. that were deemed to be suitable for use as a fallout shelter.
 To this day, you can still see the fallout shelter signs on some old apartment blocks.

-Fallout Shelter Lists in the USA
+Fallout Shelters in the USA

 If you are looking for a good map of fallout shelters across the USA here are a few that I found.